 2013 Economic Congestion Study Cycle

 NWMT received three Economic Congestion Study requests during the first two months of the 2013 cycle.
 The three requests received were: one from Gaelectric and two from PPL Energy Plus.
 A TRANSAC phone conference was held on March 7, 2013 to review and classify the requests.
 All three study requests were designated as valid local area requests.
 NWMT agreed to conduct the Gaelectric study and to cluster the two PPL Energy Plus study requests such that the south-to-north aspects of the requests become the second local Economic Congestion Study that NWMT would conduct.
-The north-to-south aspects of the requests were to be handled through an uncertainty scenario in the local area planning cycle, but after meeting with PPL and discussing study details, it was determined that this request was very similar to a transmission service type study, and beyond the scope of the local area planning process.
+The north-to-south aspects of the requests were to be handled through an uncertainty scenario in the local area planning cycle, but after meeting with PPL and discussing study details, NWMT determined that this request was very similar to a transmission service type study, and beyond the scope of the local area planning process.
 A High Wind with Imports from north of Great Falls uncertainty scenario was developed and studied instead, and is reported in the Uncertainty Scenarios section of this document.

 There were no regional or interregional Economic Congestion Study requests received in 2013.
 See Attachment C – Economic Study Requests 2012 & 2013 for a description of the three 2013 Economic Congestion Study requests.
 The two Local Economic Congestion Studies, completed by NWMT in 2013, are posted on NWMT’s OASIS website.